-There’s a 52 Week Savings Challenge that’s been doing the rounds over the past few months (maybe years) and the more I search, the more posts I find on it with variations and new ideas.
+There’s a 52 Week Savings Challenge (or 52 week savings plan) that’s been doing the rounds over the past few months (maybe years) and the more I search, the more posts I find on it with variations and new ideas.
 It’s such an awesome concept and really relevant now since it’s National Savings Month in South Africa.
-Of course, no matter where you are or when you read this, any month can be your focused savings month and you can start this challenge at any point!
+Of course, no matter where you are or when you read this, any month can be your focused savings month and you can start this savings challenge at any point!

 In fact don’t delay this challenge, just start right now!

 Download the 52 Week Savings Challenge Progress Tracker here, and track the 52 weeks saving plan in rands.

 Save almost R14,000 in one year!